-But in addition to going to track sessions that speak to your needs or pain points, make some time to attend tracks that the talent you are looking for might attend.
+But in addition to going to track sessions that speak to your needs or pain points, take some time to attend tracks that the talent you are looking for might attend.
 In addition to seeing how people conduct themselves in a forum, you also may learn something new about the concerns of people in this position are having, and you'll certainly gain insight into what they're looking at to do their jobs well.

 Again, this is not actively recruiting as much as name gathering and relationship building -- a golden opportunity to meet and cultivate future relationships.
 After all, you're far more likely to form a clearer impression of someone you've met and had contact with than just by reading a resume.
 You'll also have a better understanding of their strengths and weaknesses long before you sit down for your first interview with them.